kragorg/dng/2025-03-30 — Dungeons and Gardens.md

 Before anyone can respond, he inquires, “Have you accounted for all of the powder?”

-Doctor Pepe steps forward, quick to respond.
-“We’ve managed to gather all we could, from both of the vials that Urgon found.”
+Doctor Pepe steps forward, “We’ve managed to gather all we could, from both of the vials that Urgon found.”

 Elro continues, “I want to hire you to travel to Eiselcross and retrieve this cure.
 There’s a ship, the Remorhaz, that will take you there.
 Find the cure, use of it what you need, but the rest… At Syrinlya, you’ll find an elf, an Uthordurnian, that goes by the moniker ‘The Buyer’.
 Give the cure to him, and he can teleport it back here to Palebank.
 Do this, and you will be rewarded 200 gold.”

 Elara, ever the bargain hunter, stirs the conversation.
 “Considering the journey’s danger, perhaps we require a bit more compensation for our troubles…”

 Elro gives her an appraising look, recognizing the negotiation for what it is.
 “I’ll tell you what— securing these blue vials is vital.
 We can’t risk any more exposure.
-I’ll give you 200 gold for both of them.”
+I’ll give you 200 gold now for the both of them.”

 Satisfied with the transaction, Elara turns to less mercantile matters.
 “What about Irven’s family, Elro?
 They’ve handled the powder.”